 Of course, Mackenzie is not alone.
 As noted, he recruited Peter Spivey, a successful mine developer who was instrumental in the development and construction of the $250mn Sabodala mine.

 For the day-to-day operations, Mackenzie will require more than 200 members of staff to help bring Makabingui into production.
-For this, the company calls upon the expertise of Mincore Australia, one of the most successful mining and engineering contractors in Australia and Redstar, a construction company specialising in West Africa, and Vanture International, key supplier of mining equipment.
+For this, the company calls upon the expertise of Mincore Australia, one of the most successful mining and engineering contractors in Australia, Redstar, a construction company specialising in West Africa, and Vanture International, key supplier of mining equipment.